How do I get started learning Ashtanga Yoga?

 As a new student, you have several options.
 If you have never done any yoga before, we suggest starting with our six-week Beginner’s Course.
 During the course, you’ll learn the fundamentals of the primary components of a yoga practice: postures, proper breathing, concentration techniques, and the all important deep relaxation practices.

-After you have completed the Beginner’s Course, you can either move on to the Wednesday night Beginner’s Led, or start attending the morning Mysore practice.
+After you have completed the Beginner’s Course, you can either move on to the Wednesday night or Sunday morning Beginner’s Led, or start attending the morning Mysore practice.

 If, for any reason, you are not able to attend the evening classes, you can jump right into the Mysore practice, which is explained below.